 Ken is the Principal Attorney of Knabe Law Firm and Greater Cleveland’s Bicycle Attorney.
 A Cleveland native, he has over 40 years of experience serving his community as both a prosecutor and civil litigator.
-An avid cyclist, Ken is a co-chair on a Vision Zero Cleveland Sub-committee, serves on the boards of the Ohio Bicycle Federation and the Ohio to Erie Trail and is a regular expert legal contributor for Bike Cleveland.
+An avid cyclist, Ken is a former co-chair of a Vision Zero Cleveland Sub-committee, serves on the boards of the Ohio Bicycle Federation and the Ohio to Erie Trail and is a regular expert legal contributor for Bike Cleveland.
 Ken strengthens the local cycling community and its advocacy efforts through sponsorship of organizations like Bike Cleveland and several local area clubs and teams.

 Ken is a top-rated 2024 Super Lawyer and has the highest possible peer rating from Martindale-Hubbell.
 He is a former President of the Cleveland Academy of Trial Attorneys.
 His expertise has been featured on Cleveland.com, WCPN Ideastream, the Cleveland Law Library, Cleveland Public Library, Lakewood Public Library, The Lakewood Observer, The Columbus Dispatch, and Cincinnati.com.